Zy75/ardrone1/README.md

 Ardrone 2.0 hovering project.
 Uses PID control detecting the position of drone by kinect sensor.
 Kinect is used as an external camera.
 I have succeeded in setting a fixed goal point and make the drone hover.
+One can move the drone by changing the goal point by program.

 ROS: indigo